Committee A Members

 Medical Director, Merck Sharp & Dohme

-Dr Paul Robinson is Medical Director at Merck Sharp & Dohme Ltd, the UK subsidiary of Merck & Co Inc. He qualified in medicine at The Royal London Hospital and entered the pharmaceutical industry after 10 years in general medicine and cardiology.
+Paul is Medical Director at Merck Sharp & Dohme Ltd, the UK subsidiary of Merck & Co Inc. He qualified in medicine at The Royal London Hospital and entered the pharmaceutical industry after 10 years in general medicine and cardiology.
 He heads a department with responsibility for clinical research execution, pharmacovigilance and regulatory affairs, as well as the medical governance and support of the company's commercial activities.
 He is Visiting Professor at the School of Pharmacy, University of Hertfordshire.

 Mr Stephen Sharp